Cray-HPE/docs-csm/operations/boot_orchestration/Determine_Which_BOS_Session_Booted_A_Node.md

-# Ascertain Which BOS Session Booted a Node
+# Determine Which BOS Session Booted a Node

 This guide is split into BOS Version 1 (V1) and BOS Version 2 (V2) sections because the procedures are different for the two different versions.